ElhamTimory/Elham-Timory-AI-Portfolio/Lab-08-Vision-Transformers-and-VLMs/README.md

 ## Problem Statement

-The purpose of this lab was to understand how Vision Transformers and vision-language models process images.
+The purpose of this lab was to understand how Vision Transformers and vision language models process images.

 The first part of the lab focused on image patches.
-The second part tested whether one vision-language model could complete several visual tasks by changing the written prompt.
+The second part tested whether one vision language model could complete several visual tasks by changing the written prompt.

 ## Approach